-Over a period of two weeks, the Subspotting project logged the cell phone reception of New York City’s four major phone carriers along all 21 lines, 469 stations, and 660 miles of track covered by the MTA.
+Over a period of two weeks in fall 2015, the Subspotting project logged the cell phone reception of New York City’s four major phone carriers along all 21 lines, 469 stations, and 660 miles of track covered by the MTA.

-The result is a visual portrait of the electromagnetic fields of New York City’s underground – a map that highlights the system’s dead spots, stretches of spotty signals and available pockets of connectivity.
+The result is a historical portrait of the electromagnetic fields of New York City’s underground – a map that highlights the system’s dead spots, stretches of spotty signals and available pockets of connectivity.

 The 7 train mostly runs aboveground, making it the most connected line with about 79% being connected.
 Even when going underground in Manhattan, it receives enough stray signals to keep you connected for most of your ride.